jest-community/eslint-plugin-jest/docs/rules/unbound-method.md

 ## Rule Details

-This rule extends the base [`@typescript-eslint/unbound-method`][original-rule] rule.
+This rule extends the base [`@typescript-eslint/unbound-method`][original-rule] rule, meaning you must depend on `@typescript-eslint/eslint-plugin` for it to work.
 It adds support for understanding when it's ok to pass an unbound method to `expect` calls.

 See the [`@typescript-eslint` documentation][original-rule] for more details on